sarahciston/codingcare/posts/guide.md

 ### let's keep track of what we already know, rather than duplicate our work

 This started as a Google Doc where anyone could dump a link.
-It has grown into a fullfledged database, which we iterated on together during group troubleshooting sessions.
+It has grown into a full-fledged database, which we iterated on together during group troubleshooting sessions.
 Then rethought it again as a simple spreadsheet and form to feed the website.
 It has had many versions.
 Whether you make a wiki or cover the wall in sticky notes or use the latest sharing platforms all synched up to your phones, finding a free and open way to share information with one another—the lower the barrier the entry the better.
 There's always a tension between how structured or unstructured to make it (enough so people know where to put things and find things, not so much that they can't imagine new things that don't fit the existing form).

-### minimal is accessible

-Sometimes the low-fi answer is the right one.
-When searching for the right tools to build the Creative Code Collective Resource Hub, we went through every possible solution for a database, and landed on a google doc.
-When looking for ways to build the site for the Intersectional AI Toolkit, again we went through what seemed like endless possibilities for platforms, and landed back at simple JAM stack static sites, github pages, or wiki.
-Sometimes the less ambitious choices serve different purposes.
-They offer more access to other audiences.
-They leave the content and data more open and adaptable and legible to friends who might want to interact with it later, or to us as we build or rebuild it one day.
-We embrace minimal computing [cite] as an accessible and aesthetic and political value.

-[CreativeCodeBerlin] [OSCA] [catalyst/vvvvaria/superrr/spideralex/so.america]

-## 9. We value process.
-We value form in many forms.

-### forms
-[craft] [zines]

->"Writing elegant code requires all of the same components as crafting.
-There is absolutely skill, sophisticated technique, and technical knowledge required to be successful in the field.
-In both cases, we are using our hands and our brains to create something for others to enjoy.
-When thinking about code as a craft, we can look to the crafting community for ways to improve our industry."
-(Mercedes Bernard, @CrochetCodeCraft)

->"Newsletters were a kind of connective tissue that made readers aware of the larger information infrastructure lesbian feminists were building. [...] the network idea animated the newsletter’s communicative functions (35) [...] a lesbian-feminist mode of network t ing animates small-scale newsletters that draw on the language and practice of networking.
-These newsletters were published between the early 1970s and the mid 1990s," (36)(McKinney-Information Activism)

 ## We value documentation and care work.